Janekk/ReactDotNetBrowserify/README.md

 	  ]
 	}
 	```
-- Build of ASP.NET project will trigger a build of bundle for the server;
+This config is processed during the build to create a special Browserify bundle for the server (See [gulpfile.js](./gulpfile.js)).
+ASP.NET ReactConfig class only needs to reference this one bundle file.

+ASP.NET project is configured to trigger the bundling automatically (running gulp in pre-build event).

-- There is a default gulp task to automatically rebuild client-side assets on every change of source scripts; Run the ```gulp``` command to start watching for changes;
+Additionally, there is a default gulp task to automatically rebuild client-side assets on every change of source scripts; Run the ```gulp``` command to start watching for changes;

 More detailed informations can be found in [this blog article](#).